-Please do your best to stay on top of the material regularly.
-Once again: Use pencil and paper, making sure that you can reproduce and understand all derivations.
+Stay on top of the material regularly: Do not fall behind.
+Use pencil and paper (or stylus and tablet), making sure that you can reproduce and understand all derivations.
+Make sure you understand the economic intuitions behind the math.
+Math is a language that we use to discipline our thoughts and communicate them, but the economics is what really matters.
 Do not try to memorize the material.
 Focus on understanding.